 - 1. The PCS functions are typical minimum requirements and are not exhaustive.
+For functions not defined submit to City for review and approval.
 Designer/Integrator will create functions to meet the needs of the application - 2.
 The flow rates indicated are the total flow for the system or space, whichever is greater. - 3.
 Thermal dispersion type unless otherwise approved by the City.

-Application Additional Criteria Instrumentation Functions PCS Functions (See Note 1) Room - Entire room is Class I, Zone 1 PDIT (See Note 2) PDI, PDAL, PDALL, PDAH, PDAHH Room - Entire room is Area ≥ 100 m2 Class I, Zone 2 and may contain partial Class I, Zone 1 areas Has an opening into a Class I, Zone 1 location (See Note 3) Has an opening into a unclassified location (See Note 3) Has two or more, or variable, ventilation rates Room - Contains Class I, Zone 2 area(s) but is not completely classified Has an opening into a Class I, Zone 1 location (See Note 3) Room - Unclassified Has an opening into a Class I, Zone 2 location (See Note 3) Any Where a hazard could be introduced by a pressurization failure that would not be otherwise alarmed to the PCS.
+Application Additional Criteria Instrumentation Functions PCS Functions (See Note 1) Room - Entire room is Class I, Zone 1 PDIT (See Note 2) PDI, PDAL, PDALL, PDAH, PDAHH Room - Entire room is Area ≥ 100 m2 Class I, Zone 2 and may contain partial Class I, Zone 1 areas Has an opening into a Class I, Zone 1 location (See Note 3) Has an opening into an unclassified location (See Note 3) Has two or more, or variable, ventilation rates Room - Contains Class I, Zone 2 area(s) but is not completely classified Has an opening into a Class I, Zone 1 location (See Note 3) Room - Unclassified Has an opening into a Class I, Zone 2 location (See Note 3) Any Where a hazard could be introduced by a pressurization failure that would not be otherwise alarmed to the PCS.